brainflow-dev/brainflow/docs/UserAPI.rst

 =========

 There is no separated classes for each BCI board, instead there is only one BoardShim class, you need to pass BrainFlow's board id to BoardShim constructor to choose a board.
-Using this design you are able to switch boards via single integer value and that's all.
+Using this design you are able to switch boards via single integer value.
 To request information like sampling rate for speciffic board we recommend to use BoardInfoGetter class.
-All bindings throw BrainFlowException with exit code and error message if smth goes wrong, to check all possible exit codes and their description check brainflow.exit_codes files
+All bindings throw BrainFlowException with exit code and error message if smth went wrong.

-All bindings have pretty similar API, only important difference - java and matlab bindings currently have no signal processing methods.
+All bindings have pretty similar API.
 Here we will add only Python API Reference, for other languages it's almost the same

 Python API Reference
 ---------------------